inigo/floodskeet/README.md

 To change the rivers that are checked, change the station IDs in `src/FloodSkeet.ts.`

 You can find ids via the website at http://www.environment-agency.gov.uk/homeandleisure/floods/riverlevels/.

+If deploying to AWS via Terraform, you will need a `terraform.tfvars` file in the `terraform` directory:

+    bluesky_username = "..."
+    bluesky_password = "..."

+And run `terraform apply` to deploy - assuming you already have appropriate AWS credentials and have terraform already installed.

 ## License